(110 ILCS 220/4)

 public purposes expressed in this Act, whether the local community is

 substantially involved, whether its function could be performed better by a

 single existing institution, whether the program is consistent with the

-Illinois master plan for higher education, and such other criteria as it
+Illinois strategic plan for higher education, and such other criteria as it

 determines to be appropriate.

 No grant may be awarded under this Section for any program of sectarian

 instruction or for any program designed to serve a sectarian purpose.

 As a part of its administration of this Act the Board may require